boldbi/samples/Scenario Based Samples/Dynamic connection string sample/README.md

   * Google Chrome, Microsoft Edge, and Mozilla Firefox.

-### Configuration for both External API and Custom Attribute
+## Configuration for both the External API and Custom Attribute

  1. In order to configure the Dynamic Connection String, the datasource should be connected to the same database but with a different schema in order for the dashboard to reflect the changes made to the connection string.